sourcegraph/src-cli/README.md

 Replace `my-token` and `https://sourcegraph.example.com` with the appropriate values for your account and instance.

-You can also manually add them via *System Properties* in *This PC* icon.
+You can also manually add them via the *System Properties* windows.
 Check [this post](https://www.computerhope.com/issues/ch000549.htm) for details.

 Is your Sourcegraph instance behind a custom auth proxy?
 See [auth proxy configuration](./AUTH_PROXY.md) docs.